-Milwaukee Public Market
+4. Milwaukee Public Market

 Located in the Historic Third Ward neighborhood, the Public Market features several local businesses.
 Here, you can get fresh seafood, fruits and vegetables, and artisan Wisconsin cheese.

 Some merchants also sell freshly prepared food or ethnic specialties.
 Cooking classes are held on the Public Market’s second floor.

-Take a Ride with Bublr Bikes
+5. Take a Ride with Bublr Bikes

 Milwaukee is making a considerable effort to promote a healthier and more eco-friendly lifestyle for residents and visitors.
 The Bublr bike-share system hosts more than 50 bike stations all over the Milwaukee area, and you can rent them for a small fee.